What is the onus of proof in a Charter challenge?

 What is the test for “overriding error” in the context of a challenged finding of fact?
 (Prince Edward Island, Canada)

-What are the grounds for malice in the statement of claim?
+What is the test for estimating trial time?
 (Prince Edward Island, Canada)

-What is the summary judgment case law in summary judgment cases?
+What is the test for establishing a judicial proceeding?
 (Prince Edward Island, Canada)

 X